TYPO3-Documentation/render-guides/Documentation/Migration/Index.rst

 Migration
 =========

-If you want to migrate from using Sphinx to render TYPO3 documentation to using the render-guides, the file :file:`Documentation/Settings.cfg` has to be replaced by an XML file, :file:`Documentation/guides.xml`.
+If you want to migrate from using Sphinx to render TYPO3 documentation using the render-guides, the file :file:`Documentation/Settings.cfg` has to be replaced by an XML file, :file:`Documentation/guides.xml`.